 - As soon as you take off protective gloves

-Keeping arms bare below the elbow, removing wrist and hand jewellery, maintaining short, clean fingernails without nail polish or false nails and covering cuts or grazes with a waterproof dressing are all further steps advised by NICE to help staff practice good standards of hand care for infection prevention – and limiting cross-contamination if an outbreak does occur.
+Keeping arms bare below the elbow, removing wrist and hand jewelry, maintaining short, clean fingernails without nail polish or false nails and covering cuts or grazes with a waterproof dressing are all further steps advised by NICE to help staff practice good standards of hand care for infection prevention – and limiting cross-contamination if an outbreak does occur.

 2. Personal protective equipment